SCECcode/CSEPcode/README.md

 * Forecast model: ETAS, STEP, and others
 * test_name: N-test, R-Test

-## Basic Logic:
+## Basic Program Processing Logic:
-If the same output reports are expected for all models in a forecast group.
-Then:

-define a forecast group with one or more models under test, and one or more test types for each model
+Select a forecast group with one or more models under test, and one or more test types for each model

-for each model in forecast group: figure out the scheduled result times over the period of interest
+For each model in forecast group: figure out the scheduled forecast evaluation test result times over the period of interest

-For each model in forecast group: for each scheduled_result: forecast_result = find_forecast_results(model_name,test_name,duration,forecast_result)
+For each model in forecast group: for each scheduled_result:
+    forecast_result = find_forecast_results(model_name,test_name,duration,forecast_result)

 ## Basic Report Logic
+After the filesystem is searched for all forecast_evaluation_result files,

 for each scheduled_result:
   if result.status = SUCCESS
        print result.data